Rob Davies (footballer)

-He now actively fundraisers for a number of charities including Welsh Air Ambulance and the community in a bid to encourage youngsters to take up football.
-His vision is to improve opportunities and facilities in the region for young people to follow in his footsteps.

 Career

 Davies made his senior debut for West Brom in the FA Cup third round replay against Reading on 17 January 2006 at the Madejski Stadium, at the age of 18 years, which Albion lost 3–2 after extra time.
 Davies came on as a substitute for Junichi Inamoto in the 89th minute, but it proved to be the Welshman's only senior game for the club.

 In November 2006 he moved to Kidderminster Harriers on loan for a month, while in March 2007 he was taken on trial by Colchester United.